Resources lawyers in Massachusetts need to keep working effectively during the COVID-19 Crisis.

 LAW FIRM POLICIES, CLIENT SERVICE, DATA SECURITY.

 Data security is critical during a pandemic.
-Particularly as you’re likely to be working remotely from home, watch our recent webinar on A Legal Professional’s Guide to Securing Your Home Network.
-Find more on a recent phishing scheme appearing to come from the CDC here.
+To working remotely from home, watch our recent webinar on A Legal Professional’s Guide to Securing Your Home Network.
+Maintain vigilance to cyberthreats and phishing scams — find tips here.
 Find more resources on law firm data security here.

 Find ABA Webinars on COVID-19 implications here — including topics on taking your practice remote, considerations for employers, for solos, for GCs, for government agencies, for healthcare facilities, and more.